 While Sega was tweaking the Sonic formula with high-profile home console outings in the mid-'00s, the company placed a bet on this side-scrolling throwback - a throwback that would go on to become one of the series' most celebrated entries.
 After all, we don't want to spoil anything for you, but a recurring theme of Sonic's life story is going to be Sonic and 3D don't always mix.

 So when bringing the character to the DS, Sega wisely chose to employ the handheld's polygonal capabilities diligently, mainly by adding 3D characters and boss encounters to a side-scrolling jump-and-dash extravaganza much more in line with the series' roots.
-The result is a game that bridged the gap between hardline retrogamers and fans of the character's later, chummier outings.
+The result is a game that bridged the gap between hardline retrogamers and fans of the character's later chummier outings.

 10. Sonic Lost World

 After examining Sonic's long history in Sonic Generations, Sonic Lost World starts a whole new chapter for the Blue Blur - partially by borrowing from Super Mario Galaxy.
 Instead of running on city streets, Lost World restricts Sonic to floating planetoids that restrict his movement so he can focus on pure speed.
-It seems so obvious that it's strange Sonic hadn't done this before (not counting the cancelling Saturn game, Sonic X-treme).
+It seems so obvious that it's strange Sonic hadn't done this before (not counting the canceling Saturn game, Sonic X-treme).

-The 3D controls are better than ever for Sonic, and the Wii U-powered visuals are candy colored perfection.
+The 3D controls are better than ever for Sonic, and the Wii U-powered visuals are candy-colored perfection.
 Lost Worlds builds on what Sonic Colors did and, save for some annoying difficulty spikes, makes for a great Sonic game for every type of Sonic fan.

 9. Sonic Adventure